cmadajski/cmadajski/README.md

-Howdy internet traveler,
+# Salutations, Internet Traveler!

-This is the GitHub of Christian Madajski.
+My name is **Christian Madajski** and I'm a **Java** Developer who also dabbles in **Python** stuff.

-I'm a recently graduated computer scientist who studied at UNC Charlotte.
+I recently graduated with a Computer Science degree from the University of North Carolina at Charlotte.

-Here you can see a selection of some of my programming explorations.
-This profile is relatively new since my main account used my school email, and I wanted to start an account that will be accessible after I graduate.
+If you desire more detailed information, you can find it on [my portfolio website](https://cmadajski.herokuapp.com/).

 Cumulative Time Spent Coding: [![wakatime](https://wakatime.com/badge/user/510092ca-a9b8-48f5-bf50-9b05005ef525.svg)](https://wakatime.com/@510092ca-a9b8-48f5-bf50-9b05005ef525)